sdegeorgia/ONCORE/README.md

 # ONCORE
-ONCOgenic Regulatory Element discovery
-# Generalized Cancer Bioinformatics Pipeline for Regulatory Element Discovery
+**ONCO**genic **R**egulatory **E**lement discovery

 ## Overview
-This pipeline adapts the SOX10 melanoma analysis workflow to identify regulatory elements and potential therapeutic targets across different cancer types.
-The approach combines chromatin accessibility, evolutionary conservation, and transcription factor binding analysis.
+ONCORE is a generalized cancer bioinformatics pipeline that adapts the enhancer analysis workflow from our recent study on SOX10 regulatory elements in melanoma (PMID: 38699319) to identify regulatory elements and potential therapeutic targets across diverse cancer types.
+The pipeline integrates chromatin accessibility, evolutionary conservation, and transcription factor binding data to systematically prioritize candidate noncoding regulatory elements relevant to oncogenic processes.

 ## Pipeline Architecture